jupyterlab/jupyterlab/CONTRIBUTING.md

 There is a range of build utilities for maintaining the repository.
 To get a suggested version for a library use `jlpm run get:dependency foo`.
-To update the version of a library across the repo use `jlpm run update:dependency foo@^x.x`.
+To update the version of a library across the repo use `jlpm run update:dependency foo ^latest`.
 To remove an unwanted dependency use `jlpm run remove:dependency foo`.

 The key utility is `jlpm run integrity`, which ensures the integrity of